 If you're a Montreal resident you can get the Accès Montréal card for $8 yearly which offers discounts on entry fees for these installations and many other local services and attractions.

 Four eco-zones: tropical forest, Laurentian forest, polar world and St. Lawrence marine ecosystem.
-Essentially, this is an indoor zoo, recently renovated with new interactive info-terminals.
+Essentially, this is an indoor zoo.

 4777 av.
 Pierre de Coubertin

 9 a.m.-5 p.m. (summer closing 6 p.m.)

 Rates vary and can include package deals with the Botanical Garden, Planetarium, Insectarium and Olympic tower.

 A bug's world.
 Popular field trip for schools.